wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 It frees you up from mundane housekeeping tasks.
 So you can spend that time on anything that makes you more money.
 Use that time to leverage social media for higher sales, or develop deeper customer relationships.
 Use that time to develop a new product, or simply present it to your family.

+Smart Manager works with both WP e-Commerce 3.7 and 3.8.

 Highlights: